Rotational enhancement and stability of protoquark stars during thermal evolution: Introduction

-In this work, we study the rotational properties of protoquark stars within a quasi-static approximation, in which the thermodynamic conditions, such as the entropy per baryon $s_B$ and the lepton fraction $Y_l$, are fixed at each evolutionary stage.
+In this work, we study the rotational properties of proto-QSs within a quasi-static approximation, in which the thermodynamic conditions, such as the entropy per baryon $s_B$ and the lepton fraction $Y_l$, are fixed at each evolutionary stage.
 Rotating equilibrium configurations are constructed using the open-source \texttt{rns} code \cite{Stergioulas95}.
 The underlying EOS is modeled within the DDQM framework, with parameters selected from Table~II of \cite{daSilva:2023okq} in order to maximize the stellar mass.
-The thermodynamics of hot quark matter follows the formalism introduced in Sec.~IIB of \cite{Issifu:2023qoo}, which focuses on static protoquark stars.
+The thermodynamics of hot QM follows the formalism introduced in Sec.~IIB of \cite{Issifu:2023qoo}, which focuses on static proto-QSs.
 The evolution is represented by a sequence of equilibrium snapshots corresponding to four distinct stages.
 Within this framework, we compute the mass--radius relation, the distribution of the core temperature along stellar sequences, and several key rotational observables.
-These include the mass as a function of spin frequency, the moment of inertia, angular momentum, polar redshift, and quadrupole moment as functions of the stellar mass.
-A central result of this study is the complete energy decomposition of rotating protoquark stars, which provides complementary information of direct relevance for observational missions~\cite{Issifu:2025hqg}.
+These include the mass as a function of spin frequency, the moment of inertia, angular momentum, polar redshift, and quadrupole moment.
+A central result of this study is the complete energy decomposition of rotating proto-QSs, which provides complementary information of direct relevance for observational missions~\cite{Issifu:2025hqg}.

+The present study is astrophysically motivated by the quark--nova scenario proposed by \cite{Ouyed_2002}, which provides a possible formation channel for hot, rapidly rotating proto--QSs.
+In this picture, an NS undergoes an explosive transition to deconfined QM, producing a neutrino-trapped, high-entropy, and rapidly rotating quark star immediately after the phase conversion.
+The subsequent Kelvin--Helmholtz evolution proceeds approximately through quasi-isentropic cooling and deleptonization stages, naturally connecting the hot lepton-rich configurations studied here to the final cold catalyzed QS configurations that may be probed observationally.
+Moreover, possible links between quark novae and high-energy transients, such as gamma-ray bursts \cite{Ouyed:2001ts,Ouyed:2001cg} and superluminous supernova-like events \cite{Ouyed_2020}, further motivate the study of rapidly rotating proto--QSs, since their thermal and rotational properties may leave observable imprints on the associated electromagnetic, neutrino, and gravitational-wave signals \cite{universe8060322}.
+In this context, our work provides a framework connecting the DDQM EOS to the early evolution of newly born QSs.